 If you work for a credit union and are looking for ideas on how to leverage key data to improve your member service or overall credit union member experience, then this post is for you.

-This is the first post of an 8 part series.
+This is the first post of a 9 part series.
 If you want the full guide “Almost 99 Credit Union Small Data Hacks Guide” click here!

 Credit Union 2.0 – A Guide for Helping Credit Unions Compete in the Digital Age covers in depth both big and small data for credit unions.
 There are six types of data that your Credit Union should be aware of:

 - Transaction – Triggers

 - Design Data – Predictive

 - Execution – IFTT (if this than that)